 Let’s explore what becomes possible when you finally feel safe enough to be fully yourself.

-Heidi Oh is a certified sex and relationship coach based in Kansas City, offering somatic coaching for individuals and couples.
+Heidi Oh is a board certified somatic sexologist and trauma coach based in Kansas City, offering somatic coaching for individuals and couples.
 Her mission is rooted in empathy, connection, and embodiment—helping people heal through pleasure, presence, and authentic intimacy.